Education

 Course Fee

-Applications are now open.
-Secure your place for the January to March 2026 cohort by applying through the form below.
+Applications are now open for April-June 2026 course.
+Please secure your place for the April cohort by applying through the form below.

 Nazanin Derakhshan moved to the NCIO from her position as a Professor of Experimental Psychopathology in the School of Psychology and Clinical Language Sciences at The University of Reading, UK.
 At NCIO she continues as the Founder and Director of The BRiC Centre (Building Resilience in Breast Cancer).
 Prior to joining Reading University in 2022, she spent 18 years in The Department of Psychological Sciences at Birkbeck University of London, UK, where she was promoted to Full Professor in 2012.
 Bringing her unique perspective as a breast cancer survivor, she was voted a key transformational figure in 'Birkbeck Inspires, 200th anniversary', for transforming the lives of thousands of people through the research she conducts at BRiC, in 2022.